-MOVEMENT IS…STRATEGIZING with healthcare providers, community leaders and other stakeholders to combat the disparaging rate of disabling joint pain among women, African Americans, and Hispanics.
+MOVEMENT IS…STRATEGIZING with healthcare providers, community leaders and other stakeholders to combat the disparate rate of disabling joint pain among women, African Americans, and Hispanics.

-MOVEMENT IS…IMPLEMENTING community based initiatives to combat the disparaging rates of arthritis and co-morbid conditions that lead to immobility.
+MOVEMENT IS…IMPLEMENTING community based initiatives to combat the alarming rates of arthritis and co-morbid conditions that lead to immobility.

 MOVEMENT IS…ADVOCATING to decrease musculoskeletal health disparities that contribute to joint pain and immobility.

-MOVEMENT IS…EDUCATING patients on the significance of daily physical activity to decrease poor joint health and improve overall health.
+MOVEMENT IS…EDUCATING patients on the importance of daily physical activity to decrease poor joint health and improve overall health.